 Also consider this report from Plymouth University and Western Sydney University which considers the impact that outdoor learning has on a child’s quality of life.
 Student Outcomes and Natural Schooling.

 If you are new to homeschooling and have young children, try letting your kids be busy with their bodies, or even just hands, while you read aloud and see how it affects their listening and retaining skills.
-If your kids are older and you have similar experiences, I would love to read about them, so please share in the comments.
+Embrace the freedom of homeschooling and find what works best for your family.